AgenticOS Framework: Web3 AI Agent on X (Open-Source)

 file in an editor and update the values:

-After configuring the environment, build the TypeScript project and start the AgenticOS server:
+After configuring the environment and start the AgenticOS server:

 The server will start listening (by default on port 8000).
 You are now ready to connect Twitter credentials and configure tweeting workflows.